Planteome/plant-trait-ontology/README-editors.md

 to release, change into this directory, and type

-    make

-If this looks good type:

-    make prepare_release
+    make all

 This generates derived files such as to.owl and to.obo.
 The versionIRI will be added.

-Commit and push these files.
+Commit and push these files to the repository

-    git commit -a

-And type a brief description of the release in the editor window

-Finally type

-    git push origin master

 IMMEDIATELY AFTERWARDS (do *not* make further modifications) go here: